 On most, the lowest ISO speed is ISO100, but on some the lowest is ISO200.
 If you are tempted to use a “LOW” or (L) ISO speed on your camera, be aware that this is often an “extended” ISO speed, and results in reduced dynamic range.

-So check what your actual low ISO speed is on your camera, if you’re not sure where to find this information, have a look at our review of your camera as it will say what the standard ISO range is, and what the extended ISO range is.
+So check what your actual low ISO speed is on your camera.
+If you’re not sure where to find this information, have a look at our review of your camera as it will state what the standard ISO range is, and the extended ISO range.
 Normally you want to avoid using the extended ISO range.

 On many Olympus and Panasonic cameras, the low ISO speed is ISO200, and ISO100 is extended, which is shown as “Low” or L.100.
-You’ll also need to check on Fujifilm cameras, as some of these have the lowest (native, non-extended) ISO speed as ISO160.
+Users of Fujifilm cameras need to check as some of these have the lowest (native, non-extended) ISO speed as ISO160.

 A slower shutter speed has helped smooth the waterfall in this scene, Gljufrabui waterfall, Iceland.
 Credit: (C) Marco Bottigelli, Getty Images